Lincoln Extended Warranty: Cost, Coverage and Plans

 Make sure to double-check when your extended warranty actually starts and ends before you sign on the dotted line.

 One thing to keep in mind is that the terms for newer vehicles still under Lincoln’s factory Limited (bumper-to-bumper) warranty start from the vehicle’s in-service date.
-This means that a “seven-year/100,000-mile” PremiumCARE plan on the 2023 Lincoln Navigator really only provides three years of coverage after the factory Limited warranty expires.
+This means that a “7-year/100,000-mile” PremiumCARE plan on the 2023 Lincoln Navigator really only provides three years of coverage after the factory Limited warranty expires.

 Lincoln extended warranty terms and conditions